rcrowther/django-img/README.md

 ### View some images
-Ok, let's see an image, as you would on site.
+Ok, let's see an image.
 Two ways.

 #### Use a view
 Find a web view template.
 Nearly any template will do (maybe not a JSON REST interface, something visible).